jdrumgoole/pymongoimport/README.md

   "count"          : <the total number of documents inserted from <name> file to <timestamp> >, "doc_id"         : <The mongodb _id field for the last record inserted in this batch> }
 ```

+The restart log is keyed of the filename so each filename must be unique otherwise
+imports that are running in parallel will overwrite each others restart logs.
 use record count insert to restart at last write also
                         enable restart logfile [default: False]